hiraditya/fool/tensorflow/tf-train-large-datasets.md

 # Datasets can be created from different file formats.
   - They generate input funciton for estimators
   - Datasets handle shuffling, epochs, batching ...
+  - They offer rich API for working on and transforming the data.

-Note: tf.commands do not execute any command.
+Note: `tf.commands` do not execute any command.
 They only create a graph in memory which gets executed during training/inference.

 Input functions are called when a model is instantiated.
   - It is not called everytime the model needs data.